Tackling the trade in tools of torture: the path forward.

 (5th meeting) High-level Committee on South-South Cooperation, 22nd session.

-Economic and Social Council: 18th plenary meeting - 2025 Operational Activities for Development Segment, Day 2.
+Economic and Social Council: 17th plenary meeting - 2025 Operational Activities for Development Segment (OAS), Day 1.